 The #MeToo movement’s momentum may have slowed, but it is undeniable that the continuous outpouring of sexual harassment claims, which gained traction in October 2017, has changed workplace policies in Riverside and all across California.

-And while the #MeToo movement have been less prevalent in everyday headlines than it used a few months ago, it triggered a ripple effect that can be felt even today.
+And while the #MeToo movement has been less prevalent in everyday headlines than it used a few months ago, it triggered a ripple effect that can be felt even today.
 Our Riverside sexual harassment attorney at the JML Law explains that there are several prominent employment law bills that are pending before the California Legislature, which, if approved, would bring significant changes to workplace policies.

 As you may have guessed by now, these employment law bills are related to sexual harassment and were designed to eliminate some of the imperfections in California sexual harassment law.
 Let’s review three employment law bills that could transform workplaces and bring dramatic changes to employment practices in the nearest future.